MichaelABryant/heart-disease-prediction/README.md

 For this application it's important to minimize false negatives (i.e., people who have heart disease but were predicted not to).
 For this reason, the most important metric was sensitivity/recall, but I also took accuracy and AUC (ROC) into consideration to choose the best model.
 For these reasons, the best model was:
 <br/><br/>
 **LogisticRegression**
-* Sensitivity/Recall: 0.90
+* Recall/Sensitivity: 0.90
 * Accuracy: 0.88
 * AUC (ROC): 0.94

-The SVC model scored better in sensitivity/recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82) which is below the doctor diagnosis threshold.
-A benefit of the logistic regression model is that it has easier interpretability.
+The SVC model scored better in recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82) which is below the doctor diagnosis threshold.

 <div align="center">